Convoy GP55: Background

 During 1942 and 1943, Japanese submarines periodically operated in the waters surrounding Australia.
 A force of midget submarines raided Sydney Harbour on the night of 31 May – 1 June 1942 and attacks on merchant shipping travelling off the east coast began several days later.
 These attacks continued until August 1942, when the Japanese submarine force was redeployed.
 The Kaidai-class submarine I-174 made a 24-day patrol off Australia in July and August 1942, but did not attack any ships.
 In response to the Japanese attacks, the Australian naval authorities ordered that all ships with a displacement of more than 1,200 tons and a maximum speed of less than 12 knots travel in escorted convoys from 8 June.
 These convoys were successful in minimising losses, and no escorted ships were sunk off Australia during 1942.

-Japanese submarines resumed operations in Australian waters in January 1943.
-I-21 made a highly successful patrol in January and February, during which she sank five ships, and two other submarines operated off Sydney and Brisbane in March.
+Japanese submarines resumed operations in Australian waters in January 1943. made a highly successful patrol in January and February, during which she sank five ships, and two other submarines operated off Sydney and Brisbane in March.
 A force of five boats from the IJN's 3rd Submarine Squadron subsequently attacked shipping along the full length of the Australian east coast during April and May in an attempt to disrupt the Allied supply line to New Guinea.
 This marked the peak of the Japanese submarine offensive against Australia and nine ships were sunk off the east coast within a month.
 In contrast with 1942, several successful attacks were made against ships travelling in convoys.

 The large number of Japanese attacks in 1943 put great strain on the Allied forces responsible for protecting shipping off eastern Australia.
 The Australian naval authorities were forced in April to reduce the number of convoys that sailed so their escort could be increased to at least four warships.
 The RAAF also greatly increased the number of aircraft allocated to escort convoys and ships sailing independently.
 Further ships and aircraft fitted for anti-submarine warfare (ASW) became available in May, but were still not adequate to counter the Japanese attacks.